Scriptman/ESPHome_ITHO_Eco_Fan_RFT_CC1101/README.md

 # ESPHome ITHO CVE ECO-FAN 2 control
-Library for NodeMCU ESP8266 in combination with Hassio Home Assistant ESPHome ITHO Eco Fan CC1101 (Including older Eco fans!)
+Library for NodeMCU ESP8266 in combination with Hassio Home Assistant ESPHome ITHO Eco Fan CC1101 Code is optimized for Itho CVE Eco-fan 2.
+For newer fans, please see the IthoCC1101.cpp file and search for "> 2011" and make the changes as described.

 Trying to get ESPHome to mimic what is comprised in

  - https://github.com/jodur/ESPEASY_Plugin_ITHO/blob/master/_P145_Itho.ino
  - https://github.com/adri/IthoEcoFanRFT / https://github.com/supersjimmie/IthoEcoFanRFT

-Code is optimized for Itho CVE Eco-fan 2.
-For newer fans, please see the IthoCC1101.cpp file and search for "> 2011" and make the changes as described.

 ## Wiring schema used: